-The Directors are responsible for the preparation of consolidated and separate financial statements that give a true and fair view of Trust Bank, comprising the statements of financial position at 31 December 2022 and the statements of comprehensive income, changes in equity and cashflows for the year then ended and notes to the financial statements, which include a summary of significant accounting
+The Directors are responsible for the preparation of consolidated and separate financial statements that give a true and fair view of Trust Bank, comprising the statements of financial position at 31 December 2022 and the statements of comprehensive income, changes in equity and cashflows for the year then ended and notes to the financial statements, which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards and in the manner required by the Companies Act 2013 and the Banking Act 2009.
+In addition, the Directors are responsible for the preparation of the Directors' report.

-The Directors are also responsible for such internal controls as the Directors determine are necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and for maintaining adequate accounting
+The Directors are also responsible for such internal controls as the Directors determine are necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and for maintaining adequate accounting records and an effective system of risk management.